KeerthikaNagarajan/Ex-02_DS_Outlier/README.md

 ## ALGORITHM:
 ### Step 1:-
-Import the numpy,stats and pandas.
+Import the numpy and pandas.

 ### Step 2:-
 Read the csv file and convert them into Dataframe.